Your HousePanel screen should look something like this by default:

 When in edit mode you can also rename pages, add pages, delete pages, add tiles using drag and drop from the library, delete tiles, and edit individual tiles in detail.
 When editing page names, please be advised that page names cannot contain spaces.
 You should also avoid the use of symbols in page names.
 Tile names can contain spaces and symbols but I recommend keeping things simple.
 Edit mode will look something like this:

-The green dots on the page tabs are used to edit the page in the Tile Editor.
+The green dots are used to edit the page in the Tile Editor.
 The red dots are clicked on to delete a page.
 Similar green and red dots are shown on each tile for entering edit mode or to delete that tile.
 If you select a red dot to delete a tile or page, you will be prompted to confirm.
 Upon confirmation the tile will be removed from the room being displayed.
 If you select a green dot on a tile, the Tile Editor will launch.
 The blue dot will launch the Tile Customizer.
 Tile Editor and Tile Customizer are documented in later sections.

 Changing Order of Rooms and Tiles